 The Weekly Market Update reviews the results of the third quarter, the worst for equities in four years.

 In this article, published by Boston College's The Corporate Citizen magazine, Gallagher's Corporate Vice President of Ethics and Sustainability Tom Tropp discusses Gallagher's commitment to ethics and transparency.
 Read the article in the Fall 2015 issue of BC CCC The Corporate Citizen magazine.

 You may have heard it said that “if this job was easy, everyone would be doing it.”
 It’s true.
 In reality, supervision, management, leadership and other roles defined by the ability to produce desired results through the efforts of others is genuinely difficult.
 The great supervisors, the ones described in our research, thrive in complex and challenging environments and are often described by those they have influenced over their careers as good problem solvers and good team builders.

 Slowing growth in China has been all over the news and typically blamed for recent equity market turmoil.
 Could the U.S. actually benefit from a slowing and restructuring Chinese economy?

 Stay informed on the latest healthcare reform news.
 Gallagher's Healthcare Reform Update newsletters provide timely, easy-to-understand information about new and revised regulations.
-Download this month's special release on the Supreme Court's ruling on King v Burwell.
+Download this month's latest release.